-Remarks on screenshots
+Remarks on screenshots and pictures

 The version number displayed in screenshots may not always be the one of the currently released version.
+Screenshots and pictures are only replaced if the content related to the application has changed.

 No liability for consequential damages